JustGoingViral/plug-n-api/README.md

 npm install nodemon ejs axios

+Step 5: Change the following:
+a. nx_practice_id on index.js, appointment.js,
+b. the client_id, username, password on authenticate.js
+c. the credentials on localData.json using the credentials obtained from Postman (Request Access Token)

 Step 5: Run the Application
 To run your application in development mode with Nodemon, use: